paralax/ColossalOpera/hard/anomaly_detection.md

 # Input Description

-You'll be given the anomaly detector informatio on the first line.
-The numers *S*, *T0* and *T1* telling you how many standard devitations the alarm is set for, and the first two data points as (+y, -y) coordinates.
+You'll be given the anomaly detector information on the first line.
+The numbers *S*, *T0* and *T1* telling you how many standard deviations the alarm is set for, and the first two data points as (+y, -y) coordinates.
 Example:

     3 (100,-100) (200,-200)